sexroute/git_daily_operation/README.md

 Enter path cloned in step b then execute
 **git gc**
-Then execute
+Then go to the parent ditectory of the mirrored cloned repository, execute
 **java -jar bfg-1.13.0.jar --strip-blobs-bigger-than 100M <path cloned in step b>**
+e.enter the cloned directory and exec
-e. exec **git push**
+**git push**
-If you are prompted for "bare" related messages, commit to the local source library to allow non-bare, and then exec push as follow
+If you are prompted for **"bare"** related messages, commit to the local source library to allow non-bare, and then exec push as follow
 **git config --bool core.bare true
 **git push**